-Members of the Crisis Response Team including members at the Executive Level meet regularly throughout the year to discuss procedures and debrief incidents as well as participate in an annual Emergency Preparedness tabletop exercise and other training within the Public Safety Department.
+Members of the Incident Response Team meet periodically to discuss procedures and debrief incidents as well as participate in an annual Emergency Preparedness tabletop exercise and other training with the Public Safety Department.
 The Public Safety Department prepares for and responds to all emergency situations in a safe, effective, and timely manner.
 Appropriate College personnel and supporting resources are to be used to accomplish the following priorities: